 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
 ASU 2016-02 modifies existing guidance for off-balance sheet treatment of a lessees' operating leases by requiring lessees to recognize lease assets and lease liabilities.
 Under ASU 2016-02, lessor accounting is largely unchanged.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Group is evaluating this guidance and the impact to the Group, as both lessor and lessee, on the consolidated financial statements.
+The Group is evaluating this guidance and the impact to the Group, as both lessor and lessee, on the consolidated financial statements and related disclosures.
+The Group expects its operating leases, as disclosed in Note 17 - COMMITMENTS AND CONTINGENCIES in the accompanying notes to the consolidated financial statements, will be subject to the new standard.
+We will recognize right-of-use assets and operating lease liabilities on the consolidated balance sheet upon adoption, which will increase total assets and liabilities.